communitiesuk/submit-social-housing-lettings-and-sales-data/app/views/content/accessibility_statement.md

 This accessibility statement applies to the Submit social housing lettings and sales data (CORE) online service.

-This website is run by the Department for Levelling Up, Housing and Communities (DLUHC).
+This website is run by the Ministry of Housing, Communities and Local Government (MHCLG).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts
 - zoom in up to 300% without the text spilling off the screen